 As we packaged ourselves as a company and an entrepreneur coaching program, I’ve always used these criteria to make decisions.
-I’ve designed my future to be sure that, more and more, I have first-class experiences like the once I experienced that day when I was eleven.
+I’ve designed my future to be sure that, more and more, I have first-class experiences like the one I had that day when I was 11.

 I remember the waiter in the lobby, who went around bringing people drinks.
 He brought me a sandwich and tea for lunch and then cookies.
 He asked if I was staying at the hotel, so I told him about my mother and sister going out shopping, and that I had asked to stay behind in the lobby because I found it fascinating.
 He told me he’d take very good care of me.